LUNAN BAY FARM: THE FIRST HOMEGROWN SCOTTISH CASHMERE PRODUCER IN 30 YEARS

 As guardians of the largest remaining farmed herd of Cashmere goats in the UK, we believe this unique natural fibre is gift from our goats and should be treated with the utmost respect.
 Every Spring, we ethically harvested our goats’ cashmere fibre, their winter undercoat, by hand combing, not shearing, to leave our goats with glossy new coats for the summer.
 Goats spend the summer months naturally casting their Cashmere undercoat, we are just giving them a helping help.
 Securing the future of this heritage breed is important to us.
 Once our Cashmere ladies retire from having kids, we let them live out their natural lives at Lunan Bay as a “Thank You” for their fibre, kids and company.

-Although our Scottish Cashmere project is in its early days, and we are regularly tested our fibre for quality, looking at length, micron size and curvature profiles, and collaborating with Cashmere fibre experts.
+Although our Scottish Cashmere project is in its early days, we are annually tested our fibre for quality, studying the length, micron size and curvature profiles, and collaborating with Cashmere fibre experts.
 So far, our average micron size is 15uM, which is classified as a very high Grade B. Some of our herd are producing micron sizes of 14 which is indicative of the highest quality of Cashmere, Class A.

 Our raw Scottish Cashmere is expertly processed in small batches at our artisan micro-mill, The Border Mill located in Duns in the Scottish Borders, who are delighted to be producing high quality Scottish Cashmere, grown and processed in Scotland for the first time in decades.
 The feedback from the fibre experts at Border Mill after processing our first batch of 100% Cashmere was that they were extremely pleased with results, and after some minor processing tweaks, they thought the resulting yarn, in their professional opinion, was gorgeous, very soft and had that distinctive Cashmere glean.

-Cashmere goats only produce on average 150g of raw Cashmere annually.
+Cashmere goats only produce on average 100g of raw Cashmere annually.
 More than 50% of raw fibre is lost during the dehairing process, require to remove guard hairs from pure Cashmere fibre.
 Therefore, one goat will yield only 75g pure spinnable Cashmere per year.
+We blend our Scottish Cashmere withe fine fleeces from our Shetland Sheep, which are also managed reegeneratively here at Lunan Bay.

 By purchasing our Scottish Cashmere, you will not only enjoy knitting with an unique handmade yarn with Scottish provenance but you are helping to secure the future of this heritage breed of goat.